Korede34/DATA-CLEANING-PROJECT-WITH-SQL/README.md

 from FifaData.dbo.FIFA2021DATA
 ```

-Before: This shows that we are having inconsistencies in the Height column
+Before: This shows that there are having inconsistencies in the Height column

 ![image](https://github.com/Korede34/DATA-CLEANING-PROJECT-WITH-SQL/assets/64113122/aa194da1-a3a4-4950-bb1a-77a94ee0de27)